Donte’ Pimpleton is in his second season as the Seminoles’ running backs coach in 2019.

-Last season at Oregon, the Ducks ranked second in the Pac-12 and 13th in the NCAA with an average of 251.0 rushing yards per game, and the team’s 40 rushing touchdowns tied for seventh in the nation.
+In 2017 at Oregon, the Ducks ranked second in the Pac-12 and 13th in the NCAA with an average of 251.0 rushing yards per game, and the team’s 40 rushing touchdowns tied for seventh in the nation.
 Oregon’s rushing total was paced by six 300-yard games and 10 games of more than 200 yards on the ground.
 In the season opener, UO scored an FBS-high 77 points behind nine rushing touchdowns, the most in a game in 2017 by an FBS team.

 Pimpleton coached Royce Freeman, a semifinalist for the Maxwell Award and the Doak Walker Award, to second-team All-Pac 12 honors after finishing with 1,475 yards on the ground for an average of 122.9 yards per game.
 His per-game average ranked 10th in the country, and his 16 rushing touchdowns tied for 14th in the nation.
 Freeman ended his career with a school-record 5,621 rushing yards, the sixth-highest total in NCAA history.
 He also broke UO career records with 60 rushing touchdowns, which ranked 10th in college football history, 31 100-yard rushing games, 6,435 all-purpose yards and 64 total touchdowns.
+Freeman was selected in the third round of the 2018 NFL Draft by the Denver Broncos, marking the second straight year a Pimpleton-coached back was drafted.

 At South Florida, Pimpleton helped the Bulls to a program-best record of 11-2 in 2016 while completely rewriting the program’s rushing record book.
 USF set new school records with 3,709 rushing yards, 47 rushing touchdowns, an average of 6.50 yards per rush, an average of 285.7 rushing yards per game, 77 total touchdowns scored, 569 points scored, an average of 43.8 points per game, 300 total first downs and 164 rushing first downs.
 The Bulls ranked second in the nation in yards per rush, fifth in rushing yards per game and 11th in total offense.